-Randi Lincoln, PhD, ABPP, Current Chair – Randi is a Rehabilitation Psychologist at the VA Puget Sound, Seattle Division, on the Spinal Cord Injury Unit.
+Randi Lincoln, PhD, ABPP, Past Chair – Randi is a Rehabilitation Psychologist at the VA Puget Sound, Seattle Division, on the Spinal Cord Injury Unit.
 She obtained board certification with the support of the Rehab Riff Raff in 2015 and now is pleased to have the opportunity to help other Riff Raffers through the process.

 She obtained her undergraduate degree in psychology at the University of Central Florida and then got her masters and doctoral degrees in clinical psychology, with an emphasis in neuropsychology, at the University of Florida.
 She completed a Geriatric Research Education and Clinical Center internship and post-doctoral residency at the North Florida/South Georgia Veterans Health System.
 She then worked for one year in a forensic neuropsychology private practice prior to landing her dream job at the Seattle VA, which allows her to meld her passions of rehabilitation and neuropsychology as a Rehabilitation Psychologist.
 She is married to Michael and is an animal fanatic, enjoys hiking and traveling, loves live music, and plays an assortment of odd instruments in her spare time.